Trapdoor spider fact sheet | Field of Mars EEC

 Where do trapdoor spiders live?

-Trapdoor spiders build burrows up to 30 to 40 centimetres deep in the ground and along embankments.
-Burrows are often lined with spider silk at the entrance.
 Side view of a long trapdoor spider burrow removed from the ground, showing its tunnel shape.
-This trapdoor spider burrow has been extracted from a rock.
+This trapdoor spider burrow has been extracted from soil.
 How long is it?

 Close-up of a round trapdoor spider burrow with a hinged soil-covered door that blends into the ground.
-The door of trapdoor spiders can be difficult to find when closed as they are covered in soil, lichen and moss.
+The door of a trapdoor spider burrow can be difficult to see because it is covered with soil, lichen and moss.

 What do trapdoor spiders eat?

 Trapdoor spider peeking out of its burrow with the round door partly open, ready to ambush prey.
-Trapdoor spiders are called ambush predators as they hide and wait for their prey in their burrows.
+Trapdoor spiders are ambush predators that wait near the entrance of their burrow for prey to come close.

 Silk-lined trapdoor spider burrow in the ground with a round silk-lined flap forming the door.
 Deep burrows are a safe place for trapdoor spider eggs to hatch.